 1. Shipley cemetery

 I used to live next to the cemetery that was located in the cornfield years ago.
 My brother discovered it one day while exploring.
 He did his Eagle Scout project on the cemetery.
 He had permission to clean it up since it was not properly maintained.

 — Submitted August 22, 2017, by Therese A Rose of Ellicot city, Maryland.

 Credits.
-This page was last revised on August 18, 2019.
-This page originally submitted on October 27, 2007, by F. Robby of Baltimore, Maryland.
-This page has been viewed 2,336 times since then and 96 times this year.
+This page was last revised on May 23, 2020.
+It was originally submitted on October 27, 2007, by F. Robby of Baltimore, Maryland.
+This page has been viewed 2,464 times since then and 13 times this year.
 Photos: 1. submitted on October 27, 2007, by F. Robby of Baltimore, Maryland.
-2, 3. submitted on January 26, 2010, by John Miller of Rising Sun, Maryland. • J. J. Prats was the editor who published this page.
+2. submitted on May 21, 2020, by J. A. Stewart of Ellicott City, Maryland.
+3, 4. submitted on January 26, 2010, by John Miller of Rising Sun, Maryland. • J. J. Prats was the editor who published this page.

 Editor’s want-list for this marker.
 Photo of the marker at its new location (the NE corner of the intersection) • Can you help?